 Well not quite but not entirely untrue either.
 A couple of weeks ago I took a call from a rather persistent journalist at the Washington Post, who wanted to talk to me about the changes that might be occurring in people’s reading behavior as a result of the web.
 After what I thought was a thorough exchange for more than 20 minutes, I proceeded to forget about this until Monday, when the Post ran a story entitled “Serious reading takes a hit, researchers say.“ In it, my comments were reduced to a grammatically questionable single sentence that seemed to suggest support for the idea that the world had changed.
 OK, any press is good press and if people want to know about this topic, I am happy.
 My request to have the sentence slightly edited (oh, what one extra ‘s’ can do to the clarity of one’s expression) was not successful but clearly the article was.
 Within two hours I was being interviewed on CBS Radio News and thirty minutes later, my words broadcast to the world.
 Curiouser and curiouser, that evening I am contacted by Al Jazeera America and before I know it, I am sitting in a studio in Austin being live broadcast to their network on Consider This.
-It’s not stopped since and today I am talking to NPR affiliate station KPCC in LA and who knows who else later.
+It’s not stopped since and today I am talking to NPR affiliate station KPCC in LA then Education Week, and who knows who else later.

 The stimulus for all this seems to be the belief (or is it fear?) that human reading has altered radically with the introduction of the web and that the ability to read serious and extended prose is fading.
 Even adults who learned to read before the onslaught of web publications seem to complain that shifting from the daily routine of email/browsing/scanning of digital documents to the slower pace of book reading is becoming difficult.
 Couple this with emerging data from brain imagine studies which purport to show different patterns of excitation in the brain depending on your activities and the concern is being expressed that we might be changing our brains in unforeseen ways.